-Below is a listing of PRSA's 2014 Ethics Month activities.
-You can continue to focus on ethics awareness in public relations by using the Twitter hashtag #PRethics, writing blog posts and other commentary focusing on ethical tenets in public relations, and organizing ethics programs for your PRSA chapter, district or section.
+Below is a listing of PRSA's 2015 Ethics Month activities.
+You can join the Ethics Month conversation on social media by using the hashtag #PREthics, writing blog posts and other commentary focusing on ethical tenets in public relations for your own personal channels and organizing ethics programs for your PRSA chapter, district or section.

 Ethical Standards Advisory Release

-PRSA's Board of Ethics and Professional Standards released Ethical Standards Advisory – ES-19 (September 2014).
+PRSA's Board of Ethics and Professional Standards will be releasing a new Ethical Standards Advisory (September 2015).

 PRSAY Blog Posts